 Lia Karsten President of the Child in the City Scientific Programme Committee.

-For this special edition of the Child in the City World Conference we have chosen the overarching theme of Making Connections.
-With this Dublin conference we aim to make connections between not only children and cities, but also different disciplines and professionals, including the connection between the physical and the social domain.
-Through our interdisciplinary approach we hope to bridge divides and open up new promising perspectives to make cities better places for children from all backgrounds.
-This conference offers a key opportunity for children’s professionals, city planners, social workers, academics, designers and policy makers to learn from each other on how to build child friendly urban futures.
+For this special edition of the Child in the City World Conference, we have chosen the overarching theme of Making Connections.
+With this Dublin conference, we aim to make connections between not only children and cities but also different disciplines and professionals, including the connection between the physical and the social domain.
+Through our interdisciplinary approach, we hope to bridge divides and open up new promising perspectives to make cities better places for children from all backgrounds.
+This conference offers a key opportunity for children’s professionals, city planners, social workers, academics, designers and policymakers to learn from each other how to build child-friendly urban futures.